 Whilst stretching and massage are great interventions when it comes to back pain, they are even more effective when combined with dietary and other remedial interventions.

 As it does with most aspects of health and wellbeing, what you eat can have a profound impact on muscle tightness and overall resilience to physical strain and stress.
 If you’re looking to relieve sore muscles and feel more supple all over, you’ll want to look at increasing your intake of anti-inflammatory foods such as turmeric, fatty fish such as salmon and mackerel, nuts and nut butter, leafy green vegetables, healthy fats and legumes.
 You should consider cutting down on sugar, caffeine, alcohol and unhealthy and processed oils and fats and over-consumption of these foods can lead to increased inflammation and lowered immunity.

-Taking an anti-inflammatory supplement can further help to speed up the recovery process.
+Taking an anti-inflammatory supplement can further help to speed up the muscle, joints and bones recovery process.
 LYMA contains a potent anti-inflammatory combination of HydroCurc® and KSM-66® Ashwagandha, both of which can contribute to a reduction in your experience of back pain.
 When supplementing daily with LYMA you’ll also see additional benefits in the form of boosted immunity, reduced anxiety, better quality sleep and enhanced productivity and focus.
 LYMA has been designed with you in mind; when your health needs it most, trust LYMA.